XadillaX/vscode-language-viml/README.md

   - **Vim Help files** (`*.txt` with matching a certain RegExp in file);
   - **Vim Snippet files** (`*.snip`, `*.snippet`, `*.snippets`, etc);
 + Syntax highlighting for embedding **Vim related syntaxes** (see above) in **Markdown files**.

-## Contribution

-Pull requests and Issues are welcomed.

 ## Contributors ✨